pretix/pretix-docs/docs/contributing-to-the-docs/index.md

 The vale-pretix repo contains custom vocabulary and rules for the pretix documentation.
 You can also contribute to the improvement of these rules by following the instructions in the repo readme.

-## What NOT to do when writing documentation for pretix
+## What not to do when writing documentation for pretix

-What follows is an incomplete lists of things you might be tempted to do when contributing, but which do not fit into the concept of the pretix documentation.
+What follows is an incomplete lists of things you might feel tempted to do when contributing, but which do **not** fit into the concept of the pretix documentation.
-This section will help you understand why these things are not a good idea.
+This section will explain why these things are **not** a good idea.

 ### Do not use Artificial Intelligence (AI)

-Do not use so-called artificial intelligence (AI), for instance Large Language Models (LLMs) such as ChatGPT.
+Do **not** use so-called artificial intelligence (AI), for instance Large Language Models (LLMs) such as ChatGPT.
 LLMs can generate text that, on the surface, looks professional and accurate.
-But LLMs cannot do research.
+But LLMs **cannot** do research.
-They cannot interact with pretix like a human user can.
+They **cannot** interact with pretix like a human user can.
-The texts that LLMs produce cannot be guaranteed to be factually accurate.
+The texts that LLMs produce **cannot** be guaranteed to be factually accurate.
 They will often contain false information.

-As it is stated under the maxim of quality, missing information is better than wrong information.
+As the maxim of quality states, missing information is better than wrong information.
 You can improve the pretix documentation by researching the information and putting it into words yourself.
-You cannot improve it by prompting an LLM to do it.
+You **cannot** improve it by prompting an LLM to do it.

 ### Do not contribute machine-translated text

 Machine translators such as DeepL or Google Translate can be of great help when translating the pretix documentation into another language.
-However, you cannot rely on machine translation alone to provide a good translation.
+However, you **cannot** rely on machine translation alone to provide a good translation.
 Cross-reference the UI in the target language.
 Change all texts, labels, buttons and other UI elements mentioned in the translated text to match the ones on the website.
 Edit the terminology in the target language to be accurate, consistent, and distinct.